tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/tfgnn/GraphTensor.md

 <tr>
 <td>
-`context`
+<code>context</code>
 </td>
 <td>
-A substitute for the context features, or `None` (which keeps the prior features).
-Their tensor shapes must match the number of existing components, which remains unchanged.
+A substitute for the context features, or <code>None</code> (which keeps the prior features).
+Their tensor shapes must match the graph shape and the number of existing components, which remain unchanged.
 </td>
 </tr><tr>
 <td>
-`node_sets`
+<code>node_sets</code>
 </td>
 <td>
 Substitutes for the features of the specified node sets.
-Their tensor shapes must match the existing number of nodes, which remains unchanged.
-Features on node sets that are not included remain unchanged.
+Their tensor shapes must match the graph shape and the existing number of nodes, which remain unchanged.
+Node sets not included in this argument remain unchanged.
 </td>
 </tr><tr>
 <td>
-`edge_sets`
+<code>edge_sets</code>
 </td>
 <td>
 Substitutes for the features of the specified edge sets.
-Their tensor shapes must match the existing number of edges.
+Their tensor shapes must match the graph shape and the existing number of edges.
 The number of edges and their incident nodes are unchanged.
-Features on edge sets that are not included remain unchanged.
+Edge sets not included in this argument remain unchanged.
 </td>
 </tr>
 </table>

 <!-- Tabular view -->

  <table class="responsive fixed orange">
 <colgroup><col width="214px"><col></colgroup>
 <tr><th colspan="2">Returns</th></tr>
 <tr class="alt">
 <td colspan="2">
-A `GraphTensor` instance with feature maps replaced according to the arguments.
+A <code>GraphTensor</code> instance with some feature maps replaced according to the arguments.
 </td>
 </tr>